Keeping Your Estate Plan Current

 Sometimes people think that because they have a plan in place – why touch it?
 There are a few common reasons to update your plan.
 They include:

 - Marriage or divorce.
 This makes sure that your former or current spouse is appropriately listed on all of your legal documents.
 If you are divorced and don’t update your plan, your assets could go to your former spouse.
-If you get married, your new spouse won’t be entitled to anything.

 - Maybe you have adopted children and need them added to your plan.
 This is also important for when you don’t want a child to receive certain benefits.